zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-wdt/migrate-wls-wdt.md

 ## **STEP 6:** Check that the app deployed properly

-1. Go to the WebLogic Admin console (at https://`ADMIN_SERVER_PUBLIC_IP`:7002/console if you deployed in a *Public Subnet*), or through the tunnel as you did earlier.
+1. Go to the WebLogic Admin console (at https://`ADMIN_SERVER_PUBLIC_IP`:7002/console if you deployed in a *Public Subnet*), or through the tunnel (at https://localhost:7002/console) as you did earlier.

     Note: If you're using Chrome, you might encounter Self-signed certificate issues.
 We recommend using Firefox to test.